If you don’t eat mustard regularly, it probably takes months for you to finish a jar.

 Speaking of which, let’s talk about how long mustard keeps well.

 How Long Does Mustard Actually Last?

-As long as the container is unopened, you can easily store it for a year or two past the date (often called expiration date, but it has little to do with it, actually) on the label.
-In fact, the yellow condiment should still be quite alright even after 5 years, but I understand if you throw out such old mustard without opening it.
+As long as the mustard is unopened, you can easily store it for a year or two past the date on the label.

-When it comes to an open jar or bottle, the condiment should retain quality between 6 and 12 months in the fridge, and about a month or two if you store it at room temperature.
+An open jar of mustard should retain quality between 6 and 12 months if it sits in the fridge, and about a month or two if you store it at room temperature.

 Mustard Quality Issues and How To Fix Them

-Separation is one of such issues, and you can fix it by merely giving he condiment a good stir with a tablespoon or a fork.
-Just so you know, separation is a natural process and it’s harmless, so it’s not like you’re “fixing” spoiled mustard, or something.
+- Separation.
+You can fix it by merely giving the condiment a good stir.
+Separation is a natural process and it’s harmless, so it’s not like you’re “fixing” spoiled mustard, or something.

-Drying out is another thing that happens, especially if you keep the container unsealed for a long time, or when there’s only a little mustard left at the bottom.
+- Drying out.
+It usually happens if you keep the container unsealed for a long time, or when there’s only a little mustard left at the bottom.
 To fix it, try mixing some wine or vinegar ([WIKI]).
 Start with a teaspoon, and add more if required.
 Give that mustard a taste before using, and if the flavors didn’t blend well, just discard it.